hasangzc/facial-expression-detection-using-cnn/README.md

 # facial-expression-detection-using-cnn
 facial-expression-detection-using-cnn (FER2013 Data)

-For this study  I am going to build a CNN for facial expression recognition on fer2013 dataset,
+For this study  I build a CNN for facial expression recognition on fer2013 dataset,

 Fer2013